QuTech-Delft/OpenQL/docs/platform_cc.rst

     * ``operand_idx`` states the operand index of the instruction/gate this signal refers to.
 Signals must be defined for all operand_idx the gate refers to, so a 3-qubit gate needs to define 0 through 2.
 Several signals with the same operand_idx can be defined to select several signal types, as shown in "single-qubit-mw" which has both "mw" (provided by an AWG) and "switch" (provided by a VSM)
     ..
 FIXME: rewrite
     * ``value`` defines a vector of signal names.
 Supports the following macro expansions:
     ..
-FIXME: describe the (future) use of field value
+FIXME: describe the (future) use of field 'value'

         * {gateName}
         * {instrumentName}